-- Multistate and/or Canadian payroll
+- If you are well-versed in multistate and/or Canadian payroll

 Many payroll jobs are blended with other related roles, especially in smaller businesses.
-When applying for one of these hybrid positions, be sure to mention your skills in benefits administration, onboarding/training, administrative support, or accounting.
+When applying for one of these hybrid positions, be sure to mention your skills in benefits administration, onboarding and training, administrative support, or accounting.

-4. Show off your technical abilities
+4. Tout your technical abilities

-5. Demonstrate your soft skills
+5. Emphasize your soft skills

-While it’s true that today’s payroll jobs are highly technical, much of what a payroll specialist does still relates to people and personality traits.
-There are new employees to process and possibly onboard.
+While it’s true that today’s payroll jobs can be highly technical, much of what a payroll specialist does still relates to people.
+There are new employees to process and possibly onboard, for example.
 When an employee’s paycheck has an error, it’s up to payroll to troubleshoot and resolve that issue.
 You also have to be able to work well with colleagues within and outside of payroll.
-All of that requires self-initiative, creative thinking, and excellent written and verbal communication skills.
-Bilingual abilities are a bonus.
-Make sure all this comes across in your resume.
+And, of course, remote and hybrid work environments make it even more important to communicate effectively with others.

-Don’t just list your interpersonal skills; tell how you’ve used them.
-For example, describe a time a non-finance colleague complimented you on how understandable a presentation you gave was because you tailored it to your audience and didn’t fill it with payroll-specific terms others wouldn’t know.
-Or, if you speak a second language, give anecdotes about how you were able to help an employee your coworkers couldn’t.
+For example, you could describe a time when a non-finance colleague complimented you on how understandable a presentation you gave was because you tailored it to your audience and didn’t fill it with payroll-specific terms others wouldn’t know.
+Or, if you do speak a second language, you could offer anecdotes about how you have been able to help employees with their payroll issues when your coworkers couldn’t.